cam39porter/tangle/docs/product/prototype-mvp-guide.md

   * **Prototype**

-    * Ability to manually create and push and analysis/visualizations to users
+    * Ability to manually create and push an analysis/visualizations to users

     * Ability to visualize entire Tangle of thoughts and view clusters